General Registration Policies

 Independent Study

 The purpose of an Independent Study is to investigate topics not covered by regular courses offered in the curriculum.
-An independent study is a customized course of study undertaken by a single student under the guidance of an instructor.
+An independent study is a customized course of study undertaken by a single student under the guidance of an approved instructor.
 Denoted by the course number 499, independent studies are comparable in their demands to other graduate-level courses.

 To register for Independent Study, a student must: